mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/javascript.md

 ## File Inclusion

-SilverStripe-driven code should use the ''Requirements'' class to manage clientside dependencies like CSS and JavaScript files, rather than including `<script>` and `<link>` tags in your templates.
-This has the advantage that a registry of requirements can be built up from different places outside of the main controller, for example included ''FormField'' instances.
+SilverStripe-driven code should use the `Requirements` class to manage clientside dependencies like CSS and JavaScript files, rather than including `<script>` and `<link>` tags in your templates.
+This has the advantage that a registry of requirements can be built up from different places outside of the main controller, for example included `FormField` instances.

 See [:Requirements](/Requirements) documentation.